Mandatory credit checks

 Learn more about mandatory credit checks

-Public Services and Procurement Canada’s Contract Security Program offers free webinar training for organizations bidding and working on government contracts with security requirements.
-To help you better understand the mandatory credit check process, live webinars will be offered.
+The CSP offers free webinar training for organizations bidding and working on government contracts with security requirements.
+To help you better understand the mandatory credit check process, a pre-recorded webinar presented by a subject matter expert is available to you.
+To request a copy, please send an email to firstname.lastname@example.org

 - Date modified: